 Have you ever wondered how the white sands formed and why Lake Lucero is often referred to as the birthplace of the dunes?

-The monument offers the Lake Lucero tours once a month November through April.
+The park offers the Lake Lucero tours once a month October through March.
 Reservations are required to participate in the program.
 For more information, visit the park's website.

 Select a date to see a list of times

 You will be outside for several hours and walking 1.5 miles (2.41 km) roundtrip over rough, uneven desert terrain and washes.
 The trail is not wheelchair accessible.
 Emergency medical response will be delayed due to the remote location.
 Emergency services can be up to one hour away.
 Health concerns should be carefully considered before committing to this hike.

 Bring ample drinking water (at least two liters per person), snacks, hat, sunscreen, and sunglasses.
 No water is available on the trail.
 Rangers will not have extra water.

 Closed-toe shoes such as hiking boots or stout walking shoes are required.
 No sandals or open-toe shoes are allowed.